wazuh/wazuh-documentation/source/installation-guide/open-distro/all-in-one-deployment/unattended-installation.rst

       user: admin
       password: admin

-Upon the first access to Kibana, the browser shows a warning message stating that the certificate was not issued by a trusted authority.
-An exception can be added in the advanced options of the web browser or,  for increased security, the ``root-ca.pem`` file previously generated can be imported to the certificate manager of the browser.
-Alternatively, a certificate from a trusted authority can be configured.
+On the first access to Kibana, the browser displays a warning message indicating that the certificate was not issued by a trusted authority.
+It is possible to add an exception in the browser's advanced options or, for increased security, the file previously generated ``root-ca.pem``  file  can be imported into the certificate manager of the browser.
+Alternatively, it is possible to configure a certificate from a trusted authority.

 Customizing the installation
 ----------------------------

 The Kibana configuration found at the ``/etc/kibana/kibana.yml`` file has the ``server.host`` parameter set to ``0.0.0.0``.
-It means that Kibana can be accessed from the outside and will accept all the available IPs of the host.
+This means that Kibana can be accessed from the outside and will accept all the available IPs of the host.
 This value can be changed for a specific IP if needed.

 It is highly recommended to change Elasticsearch’s default passwords for the users found at the ``/usr/share/elasticsearch/plugins/opendistro_security/securityconfig/internal_users.yml`` file.
 More information about this process can be found :ref:`here <change_elastic_pass>`.

-Once Kibana is running it is necessary to assign each user its corresponding role.
-To learn more visit the :ref:`Setting up the Wazuh Kibana plugin <connect_kibana_app>` section.
+Once Kibana is running, it is necessary to assign each user their corresponding role.
+To learn more, visit the :ref:`Setting up the Wazuh Kibana plugin <connect_kibana_app>` section.

 To uninstall all the components of the all in one installation, visit the :ref:`uninstalling section <user_manual_uninstall_wazuh_installation_open_distro>`.

 Next steps
 ----------

 Once the Wazuh environment is ready, a Wazuh agent can be installed in every endpoint to be monitored.
-The Wazuh agent installation guide is available for most operating systems and can be found :ref:`here<installation_agents>`.
+To find out more, visit :ref:`the Wazuh agent installation guide<installation_agents>`, available for most operating systems.